-Mediobanca, as part of its activities of direction and co-ordination of its own Group companies, ensures that the remuneration and incentivization systems operating within the Banking Group are consistent, while respecting the specific nature of their sectors of operation, organizational structures, regulations applicable according to type of business and geographical location.
+Mediobanca, as part of its activities of direction and co-ordination of its own Group companies, ensures that the remuneration and incentivization systems operating within the Banking Group are consistent, while respecting the specific nature of their sectors of operation and the applicable sector regulations, organizational structures, regulations applicable according to type of business and geographical location.
 In particular, the parent company manages the process of defining Identified Staff, issues guidance to be adopted, and takes part in drafting documents relating to the remunerations policies to be compiled by the subsidiaries.

-Mediobanca, in its capacity as parent company, checks, as part of the various committees and procedures provided in the Group Regulations, that the variable remuneration paid by the individual Group legal entities, including the remuneration payable to identified staff, is consistent with the budget and closing data, and defines the basic principles of the guidelines of the incentives mechanism for the other staff at the companies, leaving the specific decisions up to their respective Chief Executive Officers and Boards of Directors.
-The Chief Executive Officer and Group General Manager of Mediobanca, with the support of Group HR, establish the objectives for the Chief Executive Officers and/or General Managers of its directly-owned subsidiaries, and ascertain whether or not they have been met.
+Mediobanca, in its capacity as parent company, checks, as part of the various Board and management committees and procedures provided in the Group Regulations, that the variable remuneration paid by the individual Group legal entities, including the remuneration payable to identified staff, is consistent with the budget and closing data, and defines the basic principles of the guidelines of the incentives mechanism for staff.